itoshiyanazawa/cnn_project/readme.md

     -  Ask AI why if you are not sure about the results
     -  Identify problems, then think & write solutions on the submission
     -  Make it clear what we did for each section (He said he couldn't find hyper-parameter tuning section)
--  Create visualizations for the model architecture, not by letter
+-  Create visualizations for the model architecture, not by letter (visualkeras package)

 Install dependencies: